-Applicants with professional and/or academic qualifications seeking graduate or Undergraduate and graduate potential students are entitled to apply for a recognition of prior learning (RPL) on a condition to meet equivalent courses, and all learning outcomes articulated in this policy.

-- 1. AUE ensures providing transparent processes and practices that are available and accessible to students and stakeholders through its University Catalog. - 2.
-All potential students seeking recognition of prior learning must submit reliable, valid, and official evidence to obtain credits for equivalent courses which demonstrate the achievement of all learning outcomes.
+Applicants with professional and/or academic qualifications seeking graduate or undergraduate studies are entitled to apply for a recognition of prior learning in a condition to meet all learning outcomes of the predefined courses, articulated in the University Catalog.
+The University adheres to transparent processes that are accessible to students and stakeholders through its University Catalog, all applicants seeking recognition of prior learning must submit reliable, valid, and current evidence for which credit are awarded to demonstrate the achievement of all learning outcomes.
+Prior learning that partially meet the learning outcomes of the predefined courses, will not be accepted by the University.

-3. AUE awards potential students seeking undergraduate admission a maximum of 50% of the total credit hours of the undergraduate program through the RPL process, including all transfer credits and credits awarded through the Advanced Standing.

-4. While a maximum of 25% of the total credit hours of the graduate programs for potential students seeking graduate admission, including all transfer credits.
+The University awards applicants seeking undergraduate admission a maximum of 50% of the total credit hours of the attended undergraduate program through the RPL process, that include any transfer credit from another institution and credits awarded for advanced standing; and a maximum of 25% of the total credit hours of the graduate programs for applicant seeking graduate admission, including any transfer credit from another institution(s) and credits awarded for advanced standing.

-5. Each of the courses accepted by the RPL process will be recorded in the student's transcript as exempted "EX" by the equivalent credit hour of the course offered at AUE.
-In other words, they are not included in the calculation of the cumulative grade point average (CGPA).
+Each of the RLP course is recorded in the student's transcript as exempted "EX" by the equivalent credit hour of the course offered in the University.
+All courses accepted through the RPL process are not included in the calculation of the cumulative grade point average (CGPA).